 An email message came in recently from a customer needing to replace a defective deadbolt latchbolt.
 They wanted to know if we had the part to replace it.
 Unfortunately, not all latchbolts are the same, and there isn’t a universal option out there.
 At TheHardwareHut.com, we stock three brands of replacement latchbolts: Dexter by Schlage, Schlage Residential and Schlage Commercial, and Emtek.
 Lets talk about the brands and what options they come with.

-First you’ll need a little knowledge on faceplates and backsets.
+First, you’ll need a little knowledge on faceplates and backsets.

-A Triple-Option latch typically comes packaged with all three faceplate options to make it interchangeable in the field.
-Using Schlage as an example, their triple-option latches come preinstalled with a radius mortise faceplate, but also include a square corner faceplate and a drive-in faceplate.
-To switch to square you insert a flat head screw driver in a slot on both ends of the faceplate and turn a little to separate the finished piece from the holding piece behind it.
+A Triple-Option latch typically comes packaged with all three faceplate options, to make it interchangeable in the field.
+Using Schlage as an example, their triple-option latches come preinstalled with a radius mortise faceplate.
+However, they also include a square corner faceplate and a drive-in faceplate.
+To switch to square, you insert a flat head screw driver in a slot on both ends of the faceplate.
+Then, turn a little to separate the finished piece from the holding piece behind it.
 Be careful not to damage the holding piece behind it.

 Have any further questions on deadbolt latchbolts?
 Contact our expert customer service team here >